PHP for Web Development

 Note: This list presents only the major and the latest release.

-The feature list is a high level summary and not comprehensive.
-Please refer the official release notes for the complete list.
+The feature list is a high-level summary and not comprehensive.
+Please refer to the official release notes for the complete list.

 Why PHP?

-I posted an article in a FB group of developers on how to do web development using PHP.
+I posted an article in a FB group of developers on PHP web development.
 Among the volume of comments, there was a question that intrigued me.

 Better say Why (PHP) than How!